 We are able to provide information regarding the variety of services available to you.
-However, please be advised that we are not licensed to practice real estate nor Delaware law here at the Board office; therefore we are unable to provide any advise other than the services that are available.
+However, please be advised that we are not licensed to practice real estate nor Delaware law here at the Board office; therefore, we cannot provide any advice other than the available services.

 SCAOR has a couple different avenues available:

-- Our Ombudsman program: The Ombudsman program is an informal telephone mediation.
-In some cases it can address and solve minor complaints.
-Similar to a mediator, an ombudsman assists both parties find solutions.
-Please be advised that if you are not satisfied or if you are unable to come to a resolution then you may proceed with an Ethics Complaint; however, the Ombudsman nor any actions taken during the Ombudsman process may not be used in the Ethics complaint.
+- Our Ombudsman Program: The Ombudsman Program is informal telephone mediation.
+Similar to a mediator, an ombudsman assists both parties in finding solutions.
+In some cases, it can address and solve minor complaints.
+Please be advised that if you are not satisfied or unable to come to a resolution, you may proceed with an Ethics Complaint; however, the Ombudsman – nor any actions taken during the Ombudsman process – may not be used in the Ethics complaint.

 ( Ombudsman Process | Ombudsman Request Form – Send to firstname.lastname@example.org)

 - Our Ethics Complaint Process: Sussex County Association of REALTORS® is responsible for enforcing the REALTOR® Code of Ethics.
 The Code of Ethics imposes duties above and in addition to those imposed by law or regulation which apply only to real estate professionals who choose to become REALTORS®.

 ( Before You File an Ethics Complaint | How to File an Ethics Complaint | Code of Ethics )